hoangduytran/blender-manual/manual/files/import_export/usd.rst

 a hierarchy of primitives, or `prims <https://graphics.pixar.com/usd/release/glossary.html#USDGlossary-Prim>`__.
 Individual prims contain data to describe scene entities, such as geometry, lights, cameras and transform hierarchies.
 Blender's USD importer converts USD prims to a hierarchy of Blender objects.
-Like the USD exporter, the importer does not yet handle more advanced USD concepts, such as layers and references.
+Like the USD exporter, the importer does not yet handle certain USD composition concepts, such as layers and references.

 The following USD data types can be imported as Blender objects: